tomconte/azure-fuse/README.md

 # Azure-FUSE

+**Important Note**: this project remained at the prototype stage.
+Please check out the [blobfuse](https://github.com/Azure/azure-storage-fuse) project for a FUSE driver developed by the Azure Storage engineering team.

 This is a very early prototype of a FUSE driver for Azure Blob Storage.
 It uses the following frameworks:

 - Microsoft Azure Storage Client Library for C++: http://azure.github.io/azure-storage-cpp/